afamousscientist/Shoot/README.md

 ### Vista look and icon pack

-- The UI now uses a glassy Windows Vista-inspired palette (soft blues, gradients, and Segoe UI typography).
+- The UI now uses a glassy Windows Vista-inspired palette (soft blues, gradients, and Segoe UI typography), brighter depth on the page table, and larger icon-only controls.
 - Icon files are **not** committed to the repo to keep things binary-safe.
 Add your own Vista-style icons under `public/icons/` (or via data URIs in `public/icons/overrides.css`).
-Supported filenames:
+Current icon hook names the UI looks for:
   - `app` (brand glyph)
   - `profile`
   - `new`